pirocorp/Object-Oriented-Design/13. DDD/Working with Repositories.md

     ```

 Be careful of **Custom Query Implementation** as it can grow out of hand, and your repositories may end with many different query methods.
 A simple way to address this is to use [specification](/07.%20Specification) instead.

+- Use repositories for aggregate roots only.
+- Client focuses on model, repository on persistence.